AnthonyL22/core-microservice/README.md

 ```

 #### Sample Manual Test Export Output
-Depending on your configuration the default **Manual_Test_Cases.txt** file output will resemble the following.
-The IMAGE();
+Depending on your configuration the default **Manual_Test_Cases.txt** file output will resemble the following:
-attribute is special in that you define a unique .PNG file name within this method and store the corresponding image file
-in the test **/resources/screenshots** directory.

 ```
   Feature: Smoke Test